krb5/krb5/doc/rst_source/krb_admins/admin_commands/krb5kdc.rst

 The KDC may service requests for multiple realms (maximum 32 realms).
 The realms are listed on the command line.
-Per-realm options that can be specified on the command line pertain for each realm that follows it and are superceded by subsequent definitions of the same option.
+Per-realm options that can be specified on the command line pertain for each realm that follows it and are superseded by subsequent definitions of the same option.
 For example::

        krb5kdc -p 2001 -r REALM1 -p 2002 -r REALM2 -r REALM3